A Geometric View of Closure Phases in Interferometry

 \subsection{Relation between Areas in Aperture and Image planes}

-In the preceding section, we have seen clear evidence that the closure phase is intricately linked to the the geometric characteristics of the triangle determined by the fringe NPCs, encapsulated by SOS conservation.
-This motivates further investigation of geometric properties, specifically the relation between the areas of the triangles enclosed by the fringes and the array elements in the image and aperture planes, and the closure phase.
+The closure phase is seen to be intricately linked to the the geometric characteristics of the triangle determined by the fringe NPCs, encapsulated by the SOS conservation principle, which implies that the triangle's area must also be gauge-invariant.
+This motivates investigation of the relation between the closure phase and the areas of the triangles enclosed by the fringes and the array elements in the image and aperture planes, respectively.
 Indeed, it can be shown that